 The MLS

-MLS, or multiple listing services, allow real estate agents and brokers to share data about available properties.
-If you want to buy a real estate investment property, you can start by searching sites aggregating listings from different agencies and MLSs.
-Zillow, for example, is one that’s widely used by prospective buyers and renters.
+MLS, or multiple listing services, allows real estate agents and brokers to share data about available properties.
+To buy a real estate investment property, you can start by searching sites aggregating listings from different agencies and MLSs.
+Zillow, for example, is one that prospective buyers and renters widely use.

 Real estate agents

 A real estate agent can help you make the process much more streamlined, as they have access to tools you may not, and they may also have knowledge of properties coming on the market soon that could be a good fit for your needs.
-They can help you navigate the local market, negotiate with the seller for a better rate, and understand what home features are most desirable to renters in the area.
+They can help you navigate the local market, negotiate with the seller for a better rate, and understand the home features most desirable to renters.

 Auctions

 When a property enters foreclosure, banks typically sell them to the highest bidder at auction.
 You’ll generally need to pay a deposit upon winning the bid and pay the balance in cash within a few weeks of the sale.
 You can learn of auctions through sites specializing in foreclosure sales.
 Make sure to do your due diligence before agreeing to make the purchase.
-While you may not be able to tour the property, and there may not even be photos available of the interior, you can research nearby property values and how they’ve changed over time, as well as typical rental prices in the area.
+While you may not be able to tour the property, and there may not even be photos of the interior, you can research nearby property values, how they’ve changed over time, and typical rental prices in the area.

-Real estate platforms are ways to invest in properties with other investors for shared gain.
+Real estate investing platforms are ways to invest in properties with other investors for shared gain.
 Arrived, for example, sells shares in vetted properties in neighborhoods with high potential for long-term growth.
-You can buy shares of such homes for far less than a down payment, and without needing to apply for funding through a lender the way you’d traditionally need to if you were investing alone.
+You can buy shares of such homes for far less than a down payment without needing to apply for funding through a lender the way you’d traditionally need to if you were investing alone.

 Mistakes to avoid when investing in real estate